 Julius III Made His Street Urchin Boyfriend A Cardinal

 Giovanni Ciocchi Del Monte (eventually Julius III) was a pope who ruled for five years in the mid-sixteenth century.
 Perhaps he is most famous today for creating what was described as one of the most notorious homosexual scandals in the history of the papacy.
-While still a cardinal, Julius became emotionally involved with Innocenzo, a 15-year-old illegitimate street urchin son of a beggar-woman.
+While still a cardinal, Julius became emotionally involved with Innocenzo, a teenaged, illegitimate son of a beggar-woman.
 After Julius met him in the streets, he was installed in the household of the cardinal's brother, who adopted him and gave him the Ciocchi Del Monte name.
 One of Julius III's first acts as pope was to appoint Innocenzo a cardinal.

 Although church historians have attempted to label this relationship as strictly platonic, at least one ambassador stated emphatically that Innocenzo "shared the pope's bedroom and bed."
 Innocenzo was so incompetent that the pope had to create a special office for him with zero responsibility.
 Because of this appointment, Julius was mocked within Rome and throughout the various courts of Europe, with emissaries noting Innocenzo's coarse background and lack of sophistication.